Aydeniguess/CollegeGrounds/README.md

 # Schoolgrounds
+## By Students For Students
 You like newgrounds?

 You like flash and HTML games

 You hate school?

-Put em all together and
+Put em all together and BOOM you got schoolgrounds
-# BOOM
-you got schoolgrounds
 # https://decotron99.github.io/Schoolgrounds/index.html

 # Info